SELECT Examples (Transact-SQL)

 The following example finds the total of each sales order in the database.

-Because of the GROUP BY clause, only one row containing the sum of all sales is returned for each sales order.
+GROUP BY clause, only one row containing the sum of all sales is returned for each sales order.

 The following example finds the average price and the sum of year-to-date sales, grouped by product ID and special offer ID.